Artemisia frigida: Ecology and uses

 A number of wild animals consume the plant, including white-tailed jackrabbits and sage grouse.

-Artemisia frigida is cultivated for its foliage effects, and has gained the Royal Horticultural Society's Award of Garden Merit.

 Artemisia frigida has a variety of uses for Indigenous peoples of North America.
 It is used medicinally for coughs, colds, wounds, and heartburn by the Blackfoot.
 The Cree people use it for headache and fever and the Tewa people took it for gastritis and indigestion.
 It also has ceremonial and veterinary applications, including for the Blackfoot, who reportedly used the crushed leaves to "revive gophers after children clubbed them while playing a game".
 Among the Zuni, the whole plant is made into an infusion for colds.
 Sprigs of this plant and corn ears are attached to decorated tablets and carried by female dancers in a drama.
 The sprigs are also dipped in water and planted with corn so the corn will grow abundantly.

 Mongol herders from the Bairin Right Banner and Bairin Left Banner of Inner Mongolia prepare a water-based decoction using fresh or dried Artemisia frigida with Sabina vulgaris, Sanguisorba officinalis, Rhododendron micranthum, and Ephedra sinica to treat joint pain.